phoneboy/phoneboy.github.io/_posts/2016-02-15-why-cant-i-choose-what-to-ssl-inspect-based-on-application.md

   #credit: phoneboy
   #creditlink: https://www.flickr.com/photos/armydre2008/
 ---
 SSL Decryption is a feature that is in current versions of the Check Point Security Gateway.
 It's in other competing products as well.
-I wrote a description of the technolofy in a previous blog post entitled [Why SSL Decryption Is Important](/2015/08/24/why-ssl-decryption-is-important/).
+I wrote a description of the technology in a previous blog post entitled [Why SSL Decryption Is Important](/2015/08/24/why-ssl-decryption-is-important/).

 All implementations of this feature have a configurable policy so you can decide what traffic to decrypt.
 Here is an example policy from a Check Point Security Gateway, which can use IP addresses or URL Filtering Categories: